Eckohaus/Angular_Momentum_Reaction_Engine/Commercial Licence.md

 # License to Updates.
 Unless Corvin Dhali provides other terms in writing, USER to access source files contained within the NAMED folder : ANGULAR MOMENTUM installation and use of any update will be subject to this agreement.
 Right to Charge for Updates.
-If USER to access source files contained within the NAMED folder : ANGULAR MOMENTUM chooses to use an Update, Corvin Dhali may charge Google Drive Document Viewer.
-Using web URL https://drive.google.com/drive/folders/1tEAfwFZruVfow0rEshujMZ9VMcIQFNqI to access source files contained within.
+If USER to access source files contained within the NAMED folder : ANGULAR MOMENTUM chooses to use an Update, Corvin Dhali may charge USER to access source files contained within the NAMED folder : ANGULAR MOMENTUM.to access source files contained within.
 NAMED folder : ANGULAR MOMENTUM for the use and installation of that Update.

 # Use of Previous Versions.
 USER to access source files contained within the NAMED folder : ANGULAR MOMENTUM may continue to use the previous versions of the Licensed folder Angular Momentum.
 Subject to the terms of this agreement, provided that the Update and the previous version are installed on the same computers.